Meta vs. Apple: Why VR still needs its 'hero' app

 To me, the volume of titles at the Gaming Showcase feels like they were throwing things at the wall to see what sticks.
 Experts say that that take is, well, only sort of fair.

 "I think that's legitimate, but gaming is where things actually are sticking," said Wurmser.
-"So, I think Meta geared today's showcase to build momentum in the area where Quest—and VR generally—has the most traction."
+"So, I think Meta geared today's showcase to build momentum in the area where Quest — and VR generally — has the most traction."

 'A clear competitor'

-Of course, a hero app won't solve all the problems that VR's had in gaining traction – but it certainly could, combined with access to other popular games and apps, go a long way.
+Of course, a hero app won't solve all the problems that VRs have had in gaining traction — but it certainly could, combined with access to other popular games and apps, go a long way.

 "It’s important to be known for something, and that also counts for apps," said Llamas.
 "Having an app that is exclusive to you (like Meta’s Beat Saber) can help, but also important is access to the top tier games available on other gaming platforms."